ShaniGelb/Currency-Converter/README.md

 This avoids storing redundant combinations and makes the system easier to maintain and update.

 ## System Overview
 This is a full-stack currency conversion system that supports both real-time and historical exchange rates.
-The system consists of a Node.js/Express backend with SQLite database and a React frontend.
+The system consists of a Node.js/Express server with SQLite database and a React client.

 ## Database Structure